 All invoicing is done online through our client portal and/or email links, and payments may be processed online unless clients prefer to provide hard-copy checks.
 We do not currently accept credit card payments or provide financing.

 We are.
-Ripley Renovations is a fully licensed general contractor with the City of Dallas and the Town of Highland Park, and we carry a $1M general liability insurance policy.
-We also have a comprehensive worker’s compensation policy that covers any of our workers or subs who don’t have their own policies.
+Ripley Renovations is a fully licensed general contractor with the City of Dallas, and we carry a $1M general liability insurance policy.
+We also have a comprehensive worker’s compensation policy that covers any of our workers or subcontractors who don’t have their own policies.

 Yes.
 We get this question all the time – especially on older homes where there’s a long list of potential projects that may or may not be interconnected.
 We’ll help you determine how to phase out a large scope into manageable sub-projects based on several criteria: budget, schedule availability, and overall priorities.